TheGITofTeo997/BIGTREETECH-SKR-mini-E3/README.md

 Marlin 2.0.9.3 with BL Touch 5 cable plugged at Probeslot

-M0/M1 Stop issue with print from TFT Display in gcode.cpp deaktivated
+M0/M1 Stop issue with print from TFT Display and octoprint in gcode.cpp deaktivated